All Episodes

 The Times reported that Perry accepted Donald Trump's nomination for Secretary of Energy, that he initially misunderstood what the job was.

-Perry gladly accepted, believing he was taking on the role as a global ambassador for the American oil and gas industry that he had long championed in his home state, they wrote in the days after Perry discovered that he would be no such thing.
+Perry gladly accepted, believing he was taking on the role as a global ambassador for the American oil and gas industry that he had long championed in his home state, they wrote, in the days after Perry discovered that he would be no such thing, that in fact, if confirmed by the Senate, he would become the steward of a vast national security complex he knew almost nothing about, caring for the most fearsome weapons on the planet, which is the United States' nuclear arsenal.

-The le revelation led to much mockery from of Perry from journalists and political opponents on Twitter, but others noticed that the sole source for the assertion was a quote from a former Trump transition official that wasn't quite as strong as the Times claimed.
+The revelation led to much mockery of Perry from journalists and political opponents on Twitter, but others noticed that the sole source for the assertion was a quote from a former Trump transition official that wasn't quite as strong as the Times claimed.

-If you asked him on the first day, he said yes, he would have said, Well, I want to be an advocate for energy.
+If you asked him on the first day, he said yes, he would have said, I want to be an advocate for energy.

-If you asked him now, he'd say, Well, I'm serious about the challenges facing the nuclear complex.
+If you asked him now, he'd say, well, I'm serious about the challenges facing the nuclear complex.

 It's been a learning curve.